The Banking Regulation Review: China

 In 1986, the Bank of Communications (BCM) opened for business after being restructured into the first state-owned joint-stock commercial bank.
 Since then, ICBC, CCB, BOC, ABC and BCM have secured their positions as the five largest commercial banks in the PRC measured by gross assets.
-In addition, the Postal Savings Bank of China is now regarded as the sixth state-owned large commercial bank according to the latest official list of banking institutions in 2019.4 These six banks have all conducted initial public offerings (IPOs) and have diversified their state ownership to the public.
+In addition, the Postal Savings Bank of China is now regarded as the sixth state-owned large commercial bank according to the latest official list of banking institutions in 2020.4 These six banks have all conducted initial public offerings (IPOs) and have diversified their state ownership to the public.
 Despite these IPOs, they are all still majority-owned by the central government.
 Apart from the six big banks, since the mid-1990s there have been 12 nationwide joint-stock banks, including CITIC Bank, Hua Xia Bank and Minsheng Bank, which have diverse equity structures comprising state ownership and private or foreign shareholding, as well as 134 city commercial banks.5 Since 2014, the government has also promoted the participation of private capital in the financial sector.
-To date, 19 privately owned banks have been approved,6 including internet banks, such as the Zhejiang E-Commerce Bank and the Shenzhen WeBank.
+To date, 19 privately owned banks have been approved,6 including internet banks, such as Zhejiang E-Commerce Bank and Shenzhen WeBank.
 These two banks were founded by the internet giants Alibaba and Tencent to provide internet financial services.

-Banking business in the PRC is primarily supervised and regulated by the China Banking and Insurance Regulatory Commission (CBIRC) (formerly known as the China Banking Regulatory Commission (CBRC)),11 together with the central bank, the PBOC, which is responsible, among other things, for formulating and implementing monetary policy.
+Banking business in the PRC is primarily supervised and regulated by the China Banking and Insurance Regulatory Commission (CBIRC) (formerly known as the China Banking Regulatory Commission (CBRC)),12 together with the central bank, the PBOC, which is responsible, among other things, for formulating and implementing monetary policy.
 In addition, non-banking financial institutions, such as trust companies, financial leasing companies, foreign exchange companies, consumer financial companies and automobile financial companies, are also under the administration of the CBIRC.

 The regulatory regime applicable to banks